ailab-bio/GraphINVENT2/tutorials/2_using_a_new_dataset.md

 During preprocessing jobs, the following will be written to the specified *dataset_dir*:
 * 3 HDF files (*train.h5*, *valid.h5*, and *test.h5*)
 * *preprocessing_params.csv*, containing parameters used in preprocessing the dataset (for later reference)
-* *train.csv*, containing training set properties (e.g. histograms of number of nodes per molecule, number of edges per node, etc)
+* *train.csv*, containing training set properties (e.g., histograms of number of nodes per molecule, number of edges per node, etc)

 A preprocessing job can take a few seconds to a few hours to finish, depending on the size of your dataset.
 Once the preprocessing job is done and you have the above files, you are ready to run a training job using your processed dataset.